Texas VA Loan Guide: Killeen/Fort Cavazos | Tim Popp

 🎖️ Veteran

-Quick answer: Your VA loan can do more than buy a home—it's a wealth-building tool.
-In Killeen/Fort Cavazos, you could use 0% down to buy a multi-family property, live in one unit, and have tenants cover your mortgage while you build equity.
+Quick answer: Your VA loan can do more than buy a home—it can start your investment portfolio.
+Killeen's military market lets you house hack a fourplex with 0% down, live in one unit, and let renters cover your mortgage while you build equity.

 🏘️ Investor